-"Service" means:
+"Service" means

-- (a) (i) Continuous service in the employment of any NZ Polytechnic, REAP Community Education Centre or any organisation which is now a polytechnic; and - (ii) Continuous service as a teacher or educator in any operation which has been absorbed into the polytechnic sector; and - (iii) Periods of continuous part-time service with the employer, which are aggregated to the fulltime equivalent service for the purposes of this definition; and - (iv) Any other service the employer agrees to recognise at the time of appointment. - (b) "Continuous service" for the purposes outlined above includes all periods of paid leave and is not broken by, but does not include any: - (i) periods of maternity or paternity leave - (ii) any approved leave without pay; - (iii) any breaks of not more than three months between employment within the polytechnic service.
+- (a) (i) continuous service in the employment of any NZ Polytechnic, REAP Community Education Centre or any organisation which is now a polytechnic or Institute of Technology, and - (ii) continuous service as a teacher or educator in any operation which has been absorbed into the polytechnic sector, and - (iii) periods of continuous full-time service, or part-time service with any of the employer parties bound by this collective agreement which are aggregated to the full time equivalent service for the purposes of this definition, and - (iv) any other service the employer agrees to recognise at the time of appointment. - (b) "Continuous service" for the purposes outlined above includes all periods of paid leave and parental leave and is not broken by, but does not include any: - (i) approved leave without pay - (ii) breaks of not more than three months between employment within the polytechnic service.